jultty/blog/content/posts/void-on-zfs.md

 title = "Void on ZFS"
 date = 2024-06-09
 aliases = ["posts/void-on-zfs.html"]

+[taxonomies]
+tags = [ "void-linux", "zfs" ]
 +++

 ![An L-shaped desk with two laptops, an external monitor, a router and a third headless computer in a tower case with several power cables connected to a power strip on top of it.
 Next to the power strip are two cellphones, a long red box, and a charging case for Bluetooth headphones with a red LED on.
 The tower case has three stickers on it: one with the machine specifications, one the FreeBSD logo, and one reading "platform feodalism (sic) is so 1492".
 Scattered around the machines are some office supplies, medicine containers, a screwdriver, a notepad, a small notebook, an NVMe SSD card on top of its packaging, a mug, a water bottle and a scarf.
 Hanging on the wall are a small painting of a dead tree before the twilight, prayer beads, a sunflower-pattern keychain and a calendar.
 Between the desk and the camera, a green plastic chair has a pillow and blanket on top of it.
 A few wires and cardboard boxes are visible under the desk.](/assets/img/posts/void-on-zfs/desk.jpg)

 June is here.
 It brings the usual cold weather and some extra rhinitis complications.
 With that I find myself in a recovery mood Sunday, wrapped in a blanket with a mug of tea, a screwdriver, some notes on paper, a flash drive, a couple of NVMe cards and the trio of Unix-powered machines that will help me get this done.

 The mission is to get a root-on-ZFS EFI installation of Void Linux with ZFSBootMenu on a Dell Latitude 7480.

 To my left, a ceiling-collapse-survivor Sony VAIO is running NetBSD with spectrwm.
 It's split with sakura and tmux on a terminal to one side, where Neovim is storing these words, and Firefox on the other, ready to fetch all the docs.
 In the middle, the object of today's operation.
 And to my right, a headless PC board runs FreeBSD with ZFS, holding all the backups needed for the post-install tasks.